 - If you are being catcalled, avoid eye contact and don't engage.

-- Try to arrive at your destination during daylight hours.
+- Arrive at your destination during daylight.

 Sexual Harassment and Assault